 Before cloud-based software, keypads had to be managed on-site.
 In fact, a staff member who wanted to change a setting on a keypad had to physically go to each device and interact with its clunky interface.
 This is a long and tedious process.

-In contrast, you can manage a cloud-based keypad from anywhere, and on any device.
-Not only is this more convenient, but it’s more secure since you can instantly revoke access permissions or add a new user to the system even if you’re not onsite.
+In contrast, you can manage a cloud-based keypad from anywhere and on any device.
+Not only is this more convenient, but it’s also more secure because you can instantly revoke access permissions or add a new user to the system — even if you’re not on-site.

 While keypads are convenient, they aren’t the perfect solution to control access at every entrance throughout your property.
 Notably, a keypad entry system doesn’t have visitor management capabilities.
 In other words, there’s no way for a resident to have a real-time conversation with a visitor requesting access.